-Srinagar (NVI): The Pakistani army yet again resorted to unprovoked ceasefire violation in Balakote sector of Jammu and Kashmir’s Poonch district, by firing mortars and small arms, officials said today.
+Srinagar (NVI): Pakistani’s army yet again resorted to unprovoked ceasefire violation in Balakote sectors of Jammu and Kashmir’s Poonch district, by firing mortars and small arms, defence officials said today.

-They said at around 9:30 am, Pakistani rangers fired mortars and small arms in a bid to target forward posts of Indian army at Shahpur, Kirni, and Degwar sectors in Poonch.
+They said at around 6:30 am, Pakistani rangers fired mortars and small arms in a bid to target forward posts of Indian army at Mendhar and Poonch sectors.
 “The own troops gave a befitting reply,” a defence official said, adding that “there was no report of any loss to life or property.”

-Locals living close to Shapur and Kirni sectors in Poonch district said panic gripped the area and people locked themselves and their livestock to stay safe,” a group of residents said.
+Locals living close to Balakote sectors in Poonch district said panic gripped the area and people locked themselves and their livestock to stay safe,” a group of residents said.

 “The Indian army has been giving a befitting reply to Pakistan every time it violates ceasefire.
 Our troops are alert across LoC and are keeping a watch on every attempt made by the neighbour be that ceasefire violation or an infiltration bid,” they said.

-Pertinently, after a long gap of over three decades, the government in the J&K Union Territory has once again started construction of community bunkers in villages close to LoC in J&K.
+Pertinently, after a long gap of over three decades, the government in the J&K UT has once again started construction of community bunkers in villages close to LoC in J&K.

-However, NVI was the first to break the story about construction of community bunkers in Uri, Tangdhar and Gurez sectors of north Kashmir’s Kupwara, Bandipora and Baramulla district.
+NVI was the first to break the story about construction of community bunkers in Uri, Tangdhar and Gurez sectors of north Kashmir’s Kupwara, Bandipora and Baramulla district.
 The construction of almost 140 bunkers was started after massive protests by the locals living close to the LoC and their threats of migration from the villages.